 Statewide Face Covering Requirement

-On January 19, 2021, Governor Tony Evers issued Executive Order 104, declaring a public health emergency, and corresponding Emergency Order 1, regarding face coverings in certain situations for people over the age of 5.
+On February 4, 2021, Governor Tony Evers issued Executive Order 105, declaring a public health emergency, and corresponding Emergency Order 1, regarding face coverings in certain situations for people over the age of 5.
 Face coverings are required to be worn whenever you are indoors or in an enclosed space, other than a private residence, and other people are present in the same room or space.
-This order is effective until March 20, 2021.

 St. Croix County is asking for your voluntary compliance with Governor Evers’ new order.
 We all want our community to stay healthy, our businesses to thrive, and to get back to a sense of normalcy.
 You play the most important role in helping us all achieve these goals.